John Cain (41st Premier of Victoria): Personal life

 Cain married Nancye Williams in 1955.
 He has two sons, John and James and a daughter, Joanne.
 Cain's son, also named John, is a judge of the County Court and also the State Coroner for Victoria.

 Cain died on 23 December 2019, aged 88.
 He had suffered a severe stroke on 10 December and was being cared for at the Royal Melbourne Hospital.
 Cain remains the longest-lived Premier of Victoria.

 He has a library named in his honour at Northcote High School, of which he was an alumnus.

-On 3 February 2020, Victorian Premier Daniel Andrews announced that the Melbourne Multi Purpose Venue would be renamed "John Cain Arena" in recognition of the critical role that Cain played in keeping the Australian Open in Melbourne in the mid-1980s.
+A State Memorial Service for the Honourable John Cain, former Premier of Victoria, was held on Monday 3 February 2020 at St Paul's Cathedral.
+On the same day, Victorian Premier Daniel Andrews announced that the Melbourne Multi Purpose Venue would be renamed "John Cain Arena" in recognition of the critical role that Cain played in keeping the Australian Open in Melbourne in the mid-1980s.
 The new name came into effect in December 2020.